 For a data-driven organization, your stakeholders depend on your data scientist skills to help them with decision-making.
 Statistics provide the necessary methods to dig deeper into data and gain valuable insights from them.
 In addition, the more statistics you know the more you will be able to analyze and quantify the uncertainty in a dataset.
-Thus, knowledge of statistics is one of the most important skills for a data scientist, and hence critical for you to make a transition into a data scientist role.
+Thus, knowledge of statistics is one of the most important Data science skills for a data scientist, and hence critical for you to make a transition into a data scientist role.

 The most important skills of data scientists are procuring, cleaning, munging, and organizing data.
 To do this, they use statistical programming languages such as R and Python.

 Over 50 percent of the Data Scientists are well-versed in R and/or Python.
 You can also choose other programming languages such as MATLAB, SQL, Java, etc.

 One of your main responsibilities as a Data Scientist is to identify business problems and turn them into Machine Learning tasks.
 When you receive datasets, you can use your Machine Learning skills to feed the algorithms with data.
 ML will process these data in real-time via data-driven models and efficient algorithms.
 Soon, the machine will learn and predict the data pattern and produce accurate results.

 If you work in a large data-driven enterprise, you must know the ensemble methods, random forests, k-nearest neighbors’ algorithms, and so on.